top of page

 Creative Analog Communication (yes, really)

-• Family landline or Google Voice number that parent's control for ride coordination
+• Use a family landline or Google Voice number that parents control for ride coordination.

 Offline Confidence & Purpose Builders

-• Martial arts, climbing gym, art classes, guitar lessons
+• Engage in martial arts, climbing gyms, art classes, or guitar lessons.

-• Volunteering at an animal shelter or food bank (instant sense of meaning)
+• Volunteer at an animal shelter or food bank for an instant sense of meaning.

-• Journaling or sketching to process emotions instead of numbing them with porn
+• Encourage journaling or sketching to process emotions instead of numbing them with porn.

 Real story: 10th-grader “Jake” lost his phone for 90 days.
-Joined robotics club to fill the time.
-Eighteen months later he’s club president, has a great girlfriend, and hasn’t relapsed once.
+He joined the robotics club to fill the time.
+Eighteen months later, he’s club president, has a great girlfriend, and hasn’t relapsed once.
 He now tells parents, “Taking my phone was the best thing you ever did for me.”

 Step 1: Cold-Turkey Phone-Free Period